-- attend to the safety of the discloser (or witnesses or affected third parties) as a matter of priority - review its risk assessment, risk management plan and any protective measures needed to mitigate any further risk of reprisal - manage any allegation of a reprisal as a PID in its own right.
+- (1) attend to the safety of the discloser (or witnesses or affected third parties) as a matter of priority; - (2) review its risk assessment, risk management plan; and any protective measures needed to mitigate any further risk of reprisal; and - (3) manage any allegation of a reprisal as a public interest disclosure in its own right.

 The Queensland Ombudsman Public Interest Disclosure Risk Assessment and Risk Management Guide must be completed and appropriately recorded.
+Further information is available on the Queensland Ombudsman's website: Assess, investigate and deal with public interest disclosures - Queensland Ombudsman

-12. Declining to take action on a PID
+12. Declining to take action on a Public Interest Disclosure

-Under the PID Act, Council may decide not to investigate or deal with a PID in various circumstances, including:
+Under the Public Interest Disclosure Act, Council may decide not to investigate or deal with a public interest disclosure in various circumstances, including:

-- · the information disclosed has already been investigated or dealt with by another process - the information disclosed should be dealt with by another process - the age of the information makes it impractical to investigate - the information disclosed is too trivial and dealing with it would substantially and unreasonably divert Council from the performance of its functions - another agency with jurisdiction to investigate the information has informed Council that an investigation is not warranted.
+- (1) the information disclosed has already been investigated or dealt with by another process; - (2) the information disclosed should be dealt with by another process; - (3) the age of the information makes it impractical to investigate; - (4) the information disclosed is too trivial and dealing with it would substantially and unreasonably divert Council from the performance of its functions; and - (5) another agency with jurisdiction to investigate the information has informed Council that an investigation is not warranted.

-If a decision is made not to investigate or deal with a PID Council will give the discloser written reasons for that decision.
+If a decision is made not to investigate or deal with a public interest disclosure, Council will give the discloser written reasons for that decision.

-If the discloser is dissatisfied with the decision, they can request a review by writing to the Chief Executive Officer within 28 days of receiving the written reasons for decision.
+If the discloser is dissatisfied with the decision, they can request a review by writing to the Chief Executive Officer within twenty-eight (28) days of receiving the written reasons for decision.